rednblackgames/HyperLap2D-Wiki/_docs/editor/4-dynamic-lights.md

 # Pseudo3D shadows

-This is an experimental feature which allow objects to cast a fixed-length shadow.
+This is an experimental feature which allows objects to cast a fixed-length shadow.
 It's enough to check the `Enable Pseudo3D` option in the scene panel.
-This feature is still under development and may not works always properly.
+This feature is still under development and may not always work properly.

 ![pseudo3d]({{ site.baseurl }}/images/wiki/pseudo3d.png)